Last Updated on October 24, 2022 by Ellen

 Many attractions are beginning to ban selfie sticks which led me to ask “Are there selfie stick alternatives?”
-While the ban started slowly, Disney recently announced a ban on selfie sticks after a passenger on one of their roller-coasters took out a selfie stick.
+While the ban started slowly, Disney announced a ban on selfie sticks after a passenger on one of their roller-coasters took out a selfie stick.
 The roller coaster was shut down due to safety concerns.

 Selfie Stick Alternatives

-- Have someone else take the picture.
+Have someone else take the picture.
 This is the easiest alternative.
 Simply ask someone else to take your picture.

-- Try an app.
+Try an app.
 The CamMe Selfie App lets you gesture to your iPhone to tell it when to take a photo.
 Just set up your phone, get everyone in place and gesture.
 Best of all, it’s free on iTunes for iPhones and iPads.

-While many attractions including Disney, Coachella, The Kentucky Derby and Wimbledon have all banned selfie sticks, there are many places that still allow their use.
+While many attractions, including Disney, Coachella, The Kentucky Derby, and Wimbledon have all banned selfie sticks, there are many places that still allow their use.
 If using a selfie stick is that important to you, you can simply choose an attraction that allows their use.
 Or, you can visit Disney and just take photos of people and things other than yourself.

 Professional blogger and social media addict.
-Sharing what’s worked for me in my seven years of blogging.
+Sharing what’s worked for me in my fourteen years of blogging.
 Tips and tricks for the non-technical blogger.
 If you’d like to work together, email email@example.com to chat